Repeating Flows

 Please note:

-Before getting started on updating your existing flows we highly suggest that you update all your client Tags.
+Note: Before getting started on updating your existing workflows we highly suggest that you update all your client Tags.
 If you have tags that are broken up into VAT Quarters ie Jan-Mar, Apr-Jun etc. you will no longer need these tags you will just need a tag that is VAT Client.
 This applies to any Year End tags you may have created too.
 You may just want a tag called Year End Work as an example.

-Steps to update your existing flows:
+Steps to update your existing workflows:

-1. Go to Focus – Repeating Flows
+1. Go to Workflows – Repeating Workflows

 1. Click on the Set Cadence section